deathbeds/urljsf/README.md

   :schema: path/to/schema.json
 ```

-See the documentation for more about configuring `prjsf.sphinxext` and the `github-pr`
+See the documentation for more about configuring `urljsf.sphinxext`, the `github-pr`
-directive.
+directive, and more advanced use cases.

 ## Limitations